containerbuildsystem/osbs-docs/docs/multiarch.rst

 parts of the implementation will move around.
 Some build steps will be omitted when performing scratch builds:

-- only the unique tag including the timestamp will be applied in the worker builds
+- the resulting manifest list will only be tagged using the unique tag including the timestamp
 - the result will not be imported into Koji in the orchestrator build

 Chain rebuilds